0LNetworkCommunity/libra-legacy-v6/developers.libra.org/website/blog/2020-01-23-full-node-basics.md

   - Provide a scalable public read/write infrastructure
   - Provide a public history of the blockchain and safeguard the blockchain against forks and invalid protocol changes

-## When would a Libra client interact with a full node?
+## When would a Diem client interact with a full node?

-Libra clients (e.g., wallet applications) use full nodes to access information from the Libra Blockchain.
-If a Libra validator operates a set of full nodes, a Libra client interacts with those full nodes instead of directly interacting with the validator itself.
+Diem clients (e.g., wallet applications) use full nodes to access information from the Diem Blockchain.
+If a Diem validator operates a set of full nodes, a Diem client interacts with those full nodes instead of directly interacting with the validator itself.

 - A full node can answer all read queries from clients without interacting with validators.
 - A full node proxies write requests (e.g., transaction submissions) from clients to the validator associated with the full node.